lukaw3d/lukaw3d.github.io/blog/pages/npm_deps_maintained.md

-# Quick check if your npm dependencies are still maintained
+# Script to check if your npm dependencies are still maintained

 _or: Check published time of dependency@latest for each of your dependencies_